JanssenProject/jans/docs/script-catalog/person_authentication/person-authentication.md

 		&state=faad2cdjfdddjfkdf&nonce=dajdffdfsdcfff
 	```
 To test , enter the complete URL for authorization in a browser or create a
-simple webmapage with a link that simulates the user sign-in attempt.
+simple webpage with a link that simulates the user sign-in attempt.
 If the
 server is configured properly, the first page for the selected authentication
 method will be displayed to the user.